line/armeria/site/src/sphinx/server-grpc.rst

 .. note::

     We bound the :api:`GrpcService` without specifying any path.
-It is because :api:`GrpcService` implements :api:`ServiceWithPathRoutes`, which dynamically provides :apiplural:`Route` by itself.
+It is because :api:`GrpcService` implements :api:`ServiceWithRoutes`, which dynamically provides :apiplural:`Route` by itself.

 .. _server-grpc-decorator: